8n8/bigwebthing/README.md

 ## Crypto

-The inbox messages are encrypted using Cacophony, a Noise implementation in Haskell.
-It uses the KK pattern.
-Each user has a pair of static keys.
-For each of their contacts they have some handshakes in various stages.
-Temporary keys deleted after one payload.
+The inbox messages are encrypted using bindings to jedisct1's Hydrogen bindings.
+It uses the Noise KK pattern for key exchange.
+Static keys are discarded after 24 hours by the sender.
+The sender sends a kill message to the receiver before deleting the key.

 All client-server traffic is encrypted with TLS.

-The Noise messages just contain blob hashes and secret keys, and then the actual content is symmetrically encrypted with ChaChaPoly1305.
+The Noise messages just contain random seeds, and then the actual content is symmetrically encrypted.

 # Encodings